 - the server is not accepting emails;

-- the address is mistyped (firstname.lastname@example.org instead of email@example.com, etc.)
+- the address is mistyped (e.g., [email protected] instead of [email protected])

-- As a sender, you use free email services like Gmail, Yahoo or AOL.
+- As a sender, you use free email services like Gmail, Yahoo, or AOL.
 To reduce deceitful emails, many email service providers have changed their DMARC policies.
 According to this policy, your emails will not pass authentication and will be bounced.
 If you are an ecommerce business, you should use an email with your private business domain ([email protected]).

 - Your list is out-of-date.
-If your mailing list was built several years ago and you decide to use it only now, don’t be surprised by a high bounce rate.
+If your mailing list was built several years ago, and you decided to use it only now, don’t be surprised by a high bounce rate.
 Your subscribers have probably changed their emails, forgotten about you, or are no longer interested in your content.
 In this case, you should delete users who have been inactive for months.
-Beyond that, you should allow your subscribers to unsubscribe or update their personal info so that your contacts will always remain up-to-date.

-- If your subscriber list is brand new but the bounce rate is high, the problem might lie in the way it was built.
+- You suffer from typos.
+If your subscriber list is brand new but the bounce rate is high, the problem might lie in the way it was built.
 People tend to mistype their emails.
-So you can skim your contacts and check for simple mistypes like @gnail.com, @yahoo.kom, etc. Use email verification to ensure email grammar and validation.
+So you can skim your contacts and check for simple mistypes like @gnail.com, @yahoo.con, etc. Use email verification to ensure email grammar and validation.

 If your email goes to SPAM, find the reasons here.

 The number of bounced emails is directly related to the quality of your contacts list.
-A low bounce rate (up to 1%) indicates a current, maintained list with real and active subscribers who want to hear from you.
+A low bounce rate (up to 1%) indicates an engaged, well-maintained list populated with real and active subscribers who want to hear from you.

 An up-to-date email list is crucial for your email marketing strategy.

 High hard bounce rates have a significant negative impact on both the sender’s reputation and email deliverability rate.
-Using email marketing, you should strive to keep your bounce rate low.
-The lower it is, the better.
+Using email marketing, you should strive to keep your bounce rate low, ideally under 2%—the lower it is, the better.

-Email service providers, including Omnisend, help you to monitor the list’s status throughout email campaigns.
-They measure deliverability, bounce rate, and unsubscribes to give you a basic understanding of the welfare of your contact list.
+Email service providers, including Omnisend, help you to monitor the list’s status throughout email campaigns by measuring deliverability, bounce rates, and unsubscribes to give you a basic understanding of the welfare of your contact list.

-At the end of the day, use email best practices to build your list, let uninterested contacts freely unsubscribe to focus on quality, not quantity, regularly check and clean your list, and you won’t have any trouble.
+At the end of the day, use email best practices to build your list, let uninterested contacts freely unsubscribe to focus on quality, not quantity, regularly check and clean your list, and you won’t have any trouble!